aaronbrashears/d2s3/README.markdown

   * If true, use https protocol to S3.
 * **:cname**
   * If true, use S3 CNAME uploads which require http://#{bucket}/ hostname.
 You will have to configure your DNS to contain a CNAME record for #{bucket} which points to #{bucket}.s3.amazonaws.com.
+* **:filename**
+  * Allows the specification of the filename.
+If not used or set to nil, the client filename will be used.
+This allows the server code to generate known unique filename through the use of something like a uuid.
+Note that the filename portion is not validated and a malicious client can replace the server generated filename with anything of their liking.

 ### **TODO**
 * Write tests (shame on me, I know...  they're coming)